 Summary:

-The Regional School Unit 35/Maine School Admin District 35 is home to 5 schools, including 3 elementary schools, 1 middle school, and 1 high school.
-The district is known for its strong academic performance, with several standout schools that consistently rank among the top in the state.
+The Regional School Unit 35/Maine School Admin District 35 is a high-performing school district in Maine, serving students from 5 schools across 3 elementary schools, 1 middle school, and 1 high school.
+The district is consistently ranked as one of the top-performing in the state, with several standout schools that demonstrate exceptional academic achievement.

 Thank you for your feedback!